priyavrat8065/javascript-notes/javascript-notes.md

 It also contains the this keyword which in the case of global environment record, it points to the global object.

-#### Outer Environment
+#### Outer Environment Property

-In the case of global Environment it is null.
+It is a property of the Fuction/Global Environment record.
+In the case of global Environment it is null but in other cases it points to the Environament Record it is created in.

 ## Lexical Environment